emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 $ terraform destroy
 ```

 That's it -- you've taken your first steps using Terraform to define your infrastructure!
 Now, take a look at the [Terraform Registry](https://registry.terraform.io/) to learn about other parts of Terraform.
-There are [providers](https://registry.terraform.io/browse/providers) that interact with many infrastructure APIs, [modules](https://developer.hashicorp.com/terraform/language/modules) that define a set of resources, [policy libraries](https://registry.terraform.io/browse/policies) for auditing compliance of existing infrastructure, and more.